gsbelbin/GettingandCleaningData/CodeBook.md

 ### Observation variables
 These number variables are named according to the following code:-

-angle		The angle between vectors t			Time domain signals captured at a constant rate of 50 Hz f			Frequency domain signals produced by the application of a Fast Fourier Transform (FFT)
+angle-------The angle between vectors t-----------Time domain signals captured at a constant rate of 50 Hz f-----------Frequency domain signals produced by the application of a Fast Fourier Transform (FFT)

 Body		A body acceleration signal calculated by subtracting the acceleration due to gravity Gravity		A gravity acceleration signal